gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

         - group.some-other-name
 ```

+These labels will then be applied to Okta applications and any derived Teleport applications
+from those, and Okta groups.
 ##### Okta users

 Okta's notion of users will be synchronized if a user is logged in.
 This will allow for